Roth conversions aca subsidy

 • Goal: Maximize legacy to children, including one with special needs

-Let’s look at the options and discuss which type of healthcare insurance would be a good fit.
+Let’s examine the options and discuss which type of healthcare insurance would be a good fit.

 Considerations for Healthcare in Early Retirement – Premium ACA Credits